andresayac/edge-tts/README.md

 More information
 [Azure AI Speech](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-structure)

-####  @andresaya/ssml-builder
+### SSML-builder
-A powerful, type-safe TypeScript library for building Speech Synthesis Markup Language (SSML) documents.
+[@andresaya/ssml-builder](https://www.npmjs.com/package/@andresaya/ssml-builder) A powerful, type-safe TypeScript library for building Speech Synthesis Markup Language (SSML) documents.
 Create expressive text-to-speech applications with Azure Speech Service and other SSML-compliant engines.

 #### What the library does for you